symfony/symfony-docs/book/service_container.rst

         // ...
     }

-This way no exception is thrown if the dependency is not injected.
 Injecting the dependency by the setter method just needs a change of syntax:

 .. configuration-block::